open-telemetry/opentelemetry-php/README.md

 make update
 ```

-In order to update all the vendored libraries in the `/vendor` directory.

 ## Pull Requests

-Once you've made the update to the codebase that you'd like to submit, you may [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the opentelemetry-php project.
+To propose changes to the codebase, you need to [open a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the opentelemetry-php project.

-After you open the pull request, the CI/CD pipeline will run all of the associated [github actions](https://github.com/open-telemetry/opentelemetry-php/actions/workflows/php.yml).
+After you open the pull request, the CI will run all the associated [github actions](https://github.com/open-telemetry/opentelemetry-php/actions/workflows/php.yml).

+To ensure your PR doesn't emit a failure with GitHub actions, it's recommended that you run important the CI
-You can simulate the important github actions locally before you submit your PR by running the following command:
+tests locally with the following command:

 ```bash
 make all
 ```

-from your bash compatible shell.
 This does the following things:

 * Installs/updates all the required dependencies for the project
 * Uses [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to style your code using our style preferences.